Yoplitein/waterfix/readme.md

 ## Building
 Requires [Maven](https://maven.apache.org/) and, obviously, a JDK.

 Run `mvn compile jar:jar assembly:single` to build the distribution zip.
+You can find it under the newly created `target/` directory.